Building a Frontend

 Defining Contract Addresses and ABI

 In this tutorial, we will be using the Wasm Precompile to interact with our CosmWasm contract from the EVM.
 Precompiles (short for Precompiled contracts) are EVM compatible contracts that are built into the chain.
 The Wasm Precompile is a unique smart contract on Sei that enables EVM clients to query and execute CosmWasm contracts.
-Refer to the docs on interoperability for more details about precompiles.
+Refer to the docs on precompiles for more details.

 First, import the address and ABI of the CosmWasm precompile from @sei-js/evm